spember/gr8conf-2012-workshop/Instructions.md

         }

-In the code, 'this' refers to the model itself (you may note that throughout I often cache 'this' into a local variable named 'self' in the cases where 'this' will be of an improper scope).
+In the code, 'this' refers to the model itself (you may note that throughout we often cache 'this' into a local variable named 'self' in the cases where 'this' will be of an improper scope).
 The 'collection' parameter is a reference to a collection object that the model is a member of; we'll create the 'getMaxNumSeen' function later on, when we create the Collection.

 *   Let's set a default value for 'numSeen'.
 Add the following to the Model's extend object: